bootcoder/tipsNtricks/README.md

 Don't one line a thing because you want to look cool.

 Indentation - OMG do this.
 All the time.
 No matter what.
 Lots of languages are whitespace dependent, meaning you must indent correctly.
 Better to establish this habit now.
+Also, I will look at you funny if your screen is all jacked up.

 ![MaintainYourShit](./readability.jpeg "Fer Realsies")